bbc/sfn-sim/README.md

-# sfn-sim - Step Function simulator
+# sfn-sim: Step Function simulator

 This library simulates the AWS Step Function runtime to unit test state machines, a lightweight alternative to integration testing with LocalStack.